fbpx

 Image of all the shades of yarn available in the Swish Worsted yarn line from KnitPicks and WeCrochet - Marly Bird

-The Beauty of Creating Something Unique with Mini hanks, Yarn Scraps and Leftover Yarn
+The Beauty of Creating Something Unique with Mini Hanks, Yarn Scraps, and Leftover Yarn

 The image shows a collection of mini hanks of yarn artfully arranged in a bowl.
 The yarns come in a variety of rich colors including teal, pink, grey, yellow, and charcoal, adding a pop of color to the muted backdrop of white bowls.
 The setting has a creative and cozy atmosphere, indicative of a crafting environment where these yarns might soon be turned into a vibrant knitting project.
 The image is well composed, with a soft focus that draws attention to the yarns themselves, suggesting they are the main subject, possibly for a crafting or knitting-related theme. -Marly Bird

-Kaleidoscope Harmony Knit Hat
+Kaleidoscope Harmony Colorwork Knit Hat Pattern

-My friends, we’ve yarned about Fair Isle, we’ve chatted up those stranded colorwork skills, and we’ve geeked out on the primo yarns (and scraps) that’ll make our stitches sing.
+My friends, we’ve yarned about Fair Isle, chatted up those stranded colorwork skills, and geeked out on the primo yarns (and scraps) that’ll make our stitches sing.
 And now?
 It’s time to scoop up that free pattern for the oh-so-gorgeous Kaleidoscope Harmony Hat!

 Whoa there, hold onto those circulars for just a smidge longer!
-Before you start casting on and getting lost in the rhythm of those stitches, do a quick visit over to Ravelry.
+Before you start casting on and getting lost in the rhythm of those stitches, take a quick trip over to Ravelry.
 Let’s give this pattern a little love by adding it to your queue and smashing that ‘Favorite’ button.
 It’s like giving your future self a high-five because you’re gonna want to come back to this one.

 Favorite This Pattern on Ravelry - Marly Bird